cnodell/markdown-links/README.md

 VIM plugin that allows easy linking between files.

-"Markdown Links" is a Vim plugin which eases the navigation between imarkdown files in a wiki like fashion.
+"Markdown Links" is a VIM plugin which eases the navigation between markdown files in a wiki like fashion.
 Every word in a file becomes a potential link that, when selected, will load or create the corresponding file.

 Installation
 ------------
-Copy the plugin/markdown-links.vim file into the $HOME/.vim/plugin/ directory Copy the syntax/markdown-links.vim file to the $HOEM/.vim/syntax/ directory Copy the ftdetect/markdown-links.vim file to the $HOEM/.vim/ftdetect/ directory
+Copy the plugin/markdown-links.vim file into the $HOME/.vim/plugin/ directory Copy the syntax/markdown-links.vim file to the $HOME/.vim/syntax/ directory Copy the ftdetect/markdown-links.vim file to the $HOME/.vim/ftdetect/ directory

 Usage
 -----